learn-co-curriculum/dsc-looping-over-collections/README.md

 > Press shift + enter

 In the example above, we are sequentially accessing each index in the list and printing its value (the element).
-That works well enough, but if our list were 100 element long it would become extremely tedious.
-And what if the length of our list were ***unkown***.
+That works well enough, but if our list were 100 elements long it would become extremely tedious.
+And what if the length of our list were ***unknown***.
 Spooky, right?

 In fact, it may very often be the case that we don't know the length of the collection we are working with.
-So, writing all this static code for each element becomes not only unmanageable, but impossible.
+So, writing all this static code for each element becomes not only unmanageable but impossible.

 Let's see how we would do the same operation above with a for loop!